casper-ecosystem/cep18/cep18/README.md

 This modality provides two options:

 1. `Disabled`: Tokens cannot be minted nor burned after contract installation.
 This is the default mode.
-2. `MintAndBurn`: Tokens can be minted and burnt.
+2. `MintAndBurn`: Tokens can be minted and burned.

 | MintBurn    | u8  |
 | ----------- | --- |